CrazyTim/spin-wheel/README.md

   - Draw images on items, the wheel, and the foreground.
   - Apply repeating colour sets.
 - Callbacks for events like `onSpin` and `onCurrentIndexChange`.
-- Clockwise and anticlockwise spinning.
+- Clockwise and anti-clockwise spinning.

 ## Examples